 The first mass persecution occurred under Nero in 67 AD.
 He was the sixth emperor of Rome and is remembered as the one who set Rome aflame and then blamed the Christians for the deaths and destruction caused by the fire.
 He had some Christians sewn up in skins of wild beasts and thrown to the dogs.
 Some Christians were dressed in shirts made stiff with wax, fixed to axletrees, and set on fire in Nero’s gardens in order to illuminate them.
 Rather than diminishing the spirit of Christianity, this persecution increased the devotion and commitment of Christians instead.

 The second persecution happened under Domitian in 81 AD.
 Anything bad that happened like famine, pestilence, or earthquakes he blamed on the Christians and put them to death.

 The third persecution occurred under Trajan in 108 AD.
-Christians were beaten, beheaded, and devoured by wild beasts.
-About ten thousand Christians were put to death.
+Christians were beaten, beheaded, and devoured by wild beasts, causing about ten thousand Christians to be put to death.

 The fourth persecution took place under Marcus Aurelius Antoninus in 162 AD.

 The fifth persecution is credited to Severus in 192 AD.
 Christians were burned at the stake, had hot tar poured on their heads, beheaded, placed in boiling water, and ravaged by wild beasts.

 The sixth persecution took place under Maximus in 235 AD.
 At this time, numerous Christians were slain without trial and buried indiscriminately in mass graves, sometimes fifty or sixty cast into a pit together.